knpuniversity/rest/knpu/plan.md

 ##### CHAPTER 22: Form Validation errors

-- add validation errors to the form (editing/creating character)
+- add validation errors to the form (editing/creating programmer)
 - handle 404's and other errors

 ### Topics